cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/Azure Network Watcher (az-101-03b).md

+---
+lab:
+    title: 'Lab: Use Azure Network Watcher for monitoring and troubleshooting network connectivity'
+    module: 'Module: Implement Advanced Virtual Networking'
+---

-﻿# Lab: Use Azure Network Watcher for monitoring and troubleshooting network connectivity
+# Lab: Use Azure Network Watcher for monitoring and troubleshooting network connectivity

 All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session)